Roller boundaries for median spaces and algebras: Preliminaries.

-We remark that, in a median space, closures of convex sets are convex, but interiors of convex sets need not be, even in trees; in particular, the closure of a halfspace need not be a halfspace.
-However, we have the following:
+We remark that, in a median space, closures of convex sets are convex, but interiors of convex sets need not be; in particular, the closure of a halfspace needs not be a halfspace.
+For instance, consider a real tree $T$, a branch point $x\in T$ and a connected component $\mf{h}$ of $T\setminus\{x\}$.
+This is a halfspace of $T$, as both $\mf{h}$ and $\mf{h}^*$ are convex.
+The interior of $\mf{h}^*$, however, is not convex, as it coincides with $\mf{h}^*\setminus\{x\}$.
+In particular, $\overline{\mf{h}}=\mf{h}\cup\{x\}$ is not a halfspace.